Thermowell Wake Frequency Calculation & Theory

-Change the geometry of the thermowell, this will also changes the resonant frequency.
+Change the thermowell dimensions and/or geometry, this will also changes the resonant frequency.
 Things to consider include:

 Shorten the Insertion Length

-Shortening the insertion length of a thermowell is the most effective method, and the recommended method from ASME PTC 19.3 TW-2016, for the improvement of the frequency ratio.
+Shortening the thermowell insertion length is the most effective method, and the recommended method from ASME PTC 19.3 TW-2016, for the improvement of the frequency ratio.